|

 Armstrong Redwoods State Natural Reserve - Best Things to Do in Sonoma County with Tweens and Teens

 Depending on how early your crew wakes up, another option is to do an activity in the morning such as a hike through the hills of wine country, hit a winery for a tasting and picnic lunch.
 Then visit one more winery before you head out for a late afternoon activity.
-Take a peek at some of our ideas for things to do with tweens and teens in Sonoma.
+Take a peek at some of our ideas for things to do with tweens and teens in Sonoma

 TIP: Don’t push the number of wineries you visit in a day.
 Three to four should be around the max.
+If you want to fully immerse yourself in the experience, consider staying at a winery hotel in the United States to make the most of your wine country visit.

 Pack Your Own Activities

 Assuming there are not other activities at the winery specifically for kids, bring crayons and coloring books.
 My girls loved coloring the maps of the Barolo wine regions when we were in Piedmont.
 A lot of wineries will have these types of things on hand for kids, but others won’t so be prepared.
+Also, pack some snacks for your kids to enjoy during the visit, especially if food options are limited.

 Encourage Participation and Learning